joshbegley/nyt-latest/README.md

 `The driver of the truck appeared to lose control of the vehicle after performing a stunt at an outdoor rally in Popayán.`\
 https://www.nytimes.com/2026/05/04/world/americas/monster-truck-colombia-crash.html

-**Iran Threatens Ships Over Trump Plan to Break Iran’s Blockade**\
+**Iran Threatens Ships Over Trump Plan to Break Strait of Hormuz Blockade**\
-`A senior Iranian military official warned that any vessel that tried to cross the Strait of Hormuz without permission would be “at risk.”`\
+`A senior Iranian military official warned that any vessel that tried to cross the waterway, which is vital to global oil shipments, would be “at risk” without Iran’s consent.`\
 https://www.nytimes.com/2026/05/04/world/middleeast/iran-trump-ships-hormuz-strait.html

 **Asked and Answered**\